 Ginther’s article “Association of Mask Mandates and COVID-19 Case Rates, Hospitalizations and Deaths in Kansas” examines the effect of masks on the state’s 105 counties.
 It appears in JAMA Network Open, a journal published by the American Medical Association.

-“We thought masks would matter for certain cases, but the effect size for hospitalizations and deaths being the same rate was pretty astonishing,” Ginther said.
+“We thought masks would matter for certain cases, but the effect on hospitalizations and deaths was pretty astonishing,” Ginther said.

 Co-written with Carlos Zambrana, an associate researcher at the Institute for Policy & Social Research, Ginther estimated masks saved about 500 lives in adoptive counties.
 And, yet, other counties often refused to adopt the mandate, citing personal freedoms and lack of scientific evidence as reasons.